 About Our Schools

 The Intergenerational Schools are a public, nonprofit community charter school network in Cleveland, Ohio.
-With schools in the Buckeye, Collinwood and Ohio City neighborhoods, we're transforming the school experience for Cleveland's children.
+With schools in the Buckeye and Ohio City neighborhoods, we're transforming the school experience for Cleveland's children.

 At the Intergenerational Schools, our mission is to connect, create, and guide a multigenerational community of lifelong learners and spirited citizens as we strive for academic excellence.